ClementeAC/ClementeAC/README.md

 ## I'm a Computer Engineering Student, Developer, and English Teacher!!

-- ⚡ I’m currently trying to learning everything 🤣
+- ⚡ I’m currently trying to learn everything 🤣

 ### Connect with me: